Alluri Sitarama Raju

 Alluri Sitarama Raju (4 July 1897 or 1898 – 7 May 1924) was an Indian revolutionary who waged an armed rebellion against the British colonial rule in India.
+He engaged in guerilla campaigns against the British forces across the border regions of present-day Indian states of Andhra Pradesh and Odisha, and led the Rampa rebellion in 1922.
+He was known by the title "Manyam Veerudu" (hero of the jungle) to the local people.

-He led the Rampa rebellion (1922–1924) which was born from rising discontent towards British colonial rule in the backdrop of the non-cooperation movement (1920–1922).
-To recruit for his force, Raju harnessed grievances caused by the 1882 Madras Forest Act that effectively restricted the free movement of adivasis in their forest habitats and prevented them from practicing their traditional form of agriculture called 'podu', which threatened their very way of life.
-Mustering combined forces of tribals and other sympathisers to the cause, he engaged in guerilla campaigns against British forces across the border regions of present-day Andhra Pradesh and Odisha states in India.
-(Note: During the Gudem Rampa uprising that took place in 1922–24 by the Gond tribals under the leadership of Alluri Sita Rama Raju across Andhra-Orissa border, Raju used the 'constructive' programme of Gandhi as an effective camouflage to educate and prepare the masses for a showdown with the British and his camouflage was so effective that he caught both the Congress leadership and the British rulers by surprise in August 1922 by openly looting three police stations and declaring a liberation war.)
-He was given the title "Manyam Veerudu" (Hero of the Jungle) by the local people for his exploits.
+Born into a Telugu family in Pandrangi in Madras Presidency (present day Andhra Pradesh) as Alluri Rama Raju, he prefixed the name "Sita" to his name in memory of a girl whom he loved during his youth and whose untimely demise at a young age left him heartbroken.
+He later took up sannyasa at the age of 18 and became a leader of the tribal people in the early 20th century colonial India.
+In the backdrop of the Non-cooperation movement (1909–22) across the country, the Rampa rebellion was born from rising discontent towards the British rule amongst the tribals.
+The Madras Forest Act exploited the economic value of the forests and restricted the free movement of the tribals in their forest habitats, prevented them from practicing their traditional form of agriculture called podu, and threatened their way of life.
+Rama Raju harnessed these grievances and mustered a combined force consisting of tribals and other sympathisers to the cause, and engaged in guerilla campaigns against the British across the border regions of present-day Indian states of Andhra Pradesh and Odisha.
+(Note: During the Rampa uprising that took place in 1922–24 by the Gond tribals under the leadership of Alluri Sita Rama Raju across Andhra-Orissa border, Raju used the 'constructive' programme of Gandhi as an effective camouflage to educate and prepare the masses for a showdown with the British and his camouflage was so effective that he caught both the Congress leadership and the British rulers by surprise in August 1922 by openly looting three police stations and declaring a liberation war.)